 If you're looking for a beautiful, exotic-type destination with attractions that encourage both relaxation and adventure, a hostel in Kailua-Kona, Hawaii, USA, is the place for you!

-Written by local expertz for Big Island
+Written by local enthusiast for Big Island hostels

 Angelica Burrage